rumkin/plant/packages/plant/readme.md

 });
 ```

-It allow to create predictable behavior and avoid unexpected side effects to
+It allows to create predictable behavior and avoid unexpected side effects.
-change.
-Plant itself overwrite default node.js HTTP Request and Response objects
+Plant itself overwrites default node.js HTTP Request and Response objects
 with Plant.Request and Plant.Response.

 ## API

 ### Plant Type

-Plant is the handlers configuration and flow manipulation instrument.
-It allow to
+Plant is the main configuration instrument.
+It's using to specify execution order,
-specify execution order, define routes and set uncaught error handler.
+define routes and set uncaught error handler.
-It has no readable props.

 ### Plant.constuctor()
 ```text